 The Okanagan Nation Alliance and Canadian Okanagan Basin Technical Working Group (COBTWG) identified improvements to Okanagan River flow management practices as one means of achieving significant sockeye production gains.
-With this goal, the COBTWG oversaw the development of Okanagan Fish-Water Management Tool (FWMT), an Internet-accessible software application, as the central tool for defining these improved water management practices.
-The FWMT enables water managers and fisheries scientists to combine best science subsystem models and integrate real‑time data to make daily/weekly decisions regarding Okanagan Lake Dam water releases.
+With this goal in mind the Fish-Water Management Tool (FWMT), an Internet-accessible software application, was developed as the central tool for defining these improved water management practices.
+The FWMT enables water managers and fisheries scientists to combine best science subsystem models and integrate real‑time data to make daily/weekly decisions regarding Okanagan Lake Dam water releases to:

 - minimize flood damage

 - protect fisheries values (e.g. Okanagan Lake shore spawning kokanee eggs and alevin, and Okanagan River sockeye eggs and alevin);

 - satisfy domestic and irrigation water supply demands;